L-Tyrosine for Weight Loss: Evaluating Its Effectiveness & Health Benefits

-A thin guy who supplemented with l-tyrosine showing he lost weight and it improved his focus, mood, stress and overall health.
+In the image, a slender man who supplemented with l-tyrosine showcases weight loss and improved focus, mood, stress, and overall health.

-Even though l-tyrosine was discovered in 1846, taking l-tyrosine for weight loss has only recently been studied (for this article, tyrosine and l-tyrosine are used interchangeably).
+Even though l-tyrosine was discovered in 1846, the potential of l-tyrosine weight loss method has only recently been studied.
+(For this article, tyrosine and l-tyrosine are used interchangeably).

 A quick google search shows people touting it as a miracle supplement and treatment for everything from schizophrenia to Parkinson’s.
-But what is true and what is hype?
 A lot of the information is based on older studies published in the 60s-90s, and the long-term effects on health haven’t been studied at all.

 More recent study results have been mixed on it’s effectiveness, but one thing is clear; l-tyrosine’s effects are widespread and vital for a healthy body.